fengjixuchui/AYYWARE-CSGO-2021/README.md

 # Ayyware-2021

-This project is based on Ayyware that for learn.
+This project is based on Ayyware that for learn

+Now all function are based on official server(not community server or hvh server)

 ![image](https://github.com/helloobaby/alwayslose/blob/master/spinbot.gif)